tpeterz/BigData_Kafka/README.md

   - Mood (dropdown)
   - Rating
   - Skipped (yes/no)
+- Functionality to add new stream events  into the `stream_events` collection
+  - Fields to complete:
+    - User Name
+    - User Email
+    - Song Title
+    - Artist
+    - Genre (dropdown)
+    - Platform (dropdown)
+    - City
+    - Country
+    - Mood (dropdown)
+    - Duration (s) (song duration in seconds)
+    - Listen Position (where the user stops listening)
+    - Rating (0-5)
+    - Completed

 The form preserves the selections & the page can be refreshed manually to view an updated list of tracks and their  statistics.

+### Outdated - Consumer (`consumer.py`)
+- Subscribes to `music-streams`
+- Consumes data in real time and stores the latest 50 messages in memory
+- Outputs each received message to the terminal for inspection

 ---